hediyeh-savari/hediyeh-savari.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites,"
+title: "Design and Fabrication of a Multifunctional Flexible Strain and Pressure Sensor based on Conductive Nanocomposites"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'This paper focuses on designing and fabricating a multifunctional flexible sensor.'